Prajwal5700/agentic-applications-for-unified-data-foundation-solution-accelerator/Labs/Gettingstarted.md

 - **Lab 02: Working with the Data Foundation (Fabric + OneLake):** In this hands-on lab, participants will learn how data flows into the Lakehouse, explore SQL endpoints, create Dataflows Gen2, and work with the Fabric workspace deployed as part of the solution accelerator.

-- **Lab 03: Building and Extending Agentic Applications:** In this hands-on lab, participants will configure agent workflows using Azure AI Foundry or Azure OpenAI, connect them to operational data, and test container-based APIs deployed as part of the accelerator.

-- **Lab 04: Orchestration, APIs & End-to-End Scenario:** In this hands-on lab, participants will examine how the agent interacts with backend microservices, trigger business processes, and view the entire agentic workflow end-to-end.
 ## Prerequisites

 Participants should have: